nikoslytras/SLM_Assignment/README.md

 # slm_assignment Nikos Lytras
-## Hello there, weclome to my solution
+## Hello there, welcome to my solution
 **Here you can find information for how to run the server.**
 The first step to run the server is to have a local (or remote) instance of postgres db, for convenience (yours and mine) i added a docker-compose file that contains exactly that.
 You can start the container by ``cd`` inside the project and ***run the command***: ``docker-compose up -d``.